Deep Dive into policy logging

 be printed to the standard error file descriptor in JSON or plain text formats.
 These messages can

-be read using kubectl logs <policy-server-pod>
+be read using kubectl logs <policy-server-pod>.

-will use OpenTelemetry to report logs and
+If --log-fmt is set to otlp, the policy-server will use OpenTelemetry to report logs and

 traces.